 You can see the bonfires of other trekking groups downstream.
 Enjoy singing lessons and devour hot meals that will make the chilly night less daunting.

-One of the Chadar Trek highlights is Tibb Cave, an ancient cave becoming a popular spot for all hikers.
+One of the Chadar Trek highlights is Tibb Cave, an ancient cave that is becoming a popular spot for all hikers.

 Tibb Cave Temperature